openfoodfacts/robotoff/doc/how-to-guides/deployment/maintenance.md

 # Services maintenance

-Robotoff is split in 3 services:
+Robotoff is split in several services:

 - the _scheduler_, responsible for launching recurrent tasks (downloading new dataset, processing insights automatically,...)
 - the _workers_, responsible for all long-lasting tasks (mainly insight extraction from images)
 - the public _api_ service
+- the _tf\_serving_ service which serve tensor flow models

 Two additional services are used: